AdaCore/learn/intro_to_ada.rst

 general purpose language, it will really shine in low level
 applications:

+.. gusthoff: Why should we say that Ada "really shines" in low-level applications to the detriment of the high-level applications, where Ada can be (and should!) be used as well?
+What's the intention here?
+This paragraph makes it sound like you should use something different than Ada if you're not working especially in software development for embedded devices...

 -  Embedded systems with low memory requirements (no garbage collector allowed).
 -  Direct interfacing with hardware.